Osaka Metro Chūō Line: History

 On 18 December 1997, the OTS Technoport Line opened between Ōsakakō and Cosmosquare.
 This line was absorbed into the Chūō Line on 1 July 2005.
 The Keihanna Line was extended further into Nara when the extension to Gakken Nara-Tomigaoka opened on 27 March 2006.
+On 19 January 2025, the first phase of the OTS Hokkō Technoport Line opened to Yumeshima Station in preparation for Expo 2025 to be held on the artificial island of Yumeshima.